 My daughter, Hannah, was 10.
 I was … well, younger than I am now—with flaming-red, butch-bob-short hair.
-(Hey, it was the early ’90s … no one looked good.)
+(Hey, it was the late ’90s … no one looked good.)
 At the time, I was the associate editor of a national travel pub, assigned a sea-kayaking story in the Channel Islands.
 Tough job, but someone had to do it.

 So there we were, mother and daughter, paddling our way through the wind and waves while being scolded by hundreds of disapproving seagulls (their nests were on a nearby island).
-Adding to their shrieks was the occasional horn of a commercial shipping boat that was chugging by.
+Adding to their shrieks was the occasional horn of a commercial shipping boat that went chugging by.

 Suddenly, my daughter, who was about 50 feet away from me at that time, let out a yell.
 “Mommy!” she screamed.
 Thinking her kayak had sprung a leak or she had been attacked by some sort of sea creature, I spun around … in full protective mother mode.